God Macabre

 God Macabre is a Swedish death metal band.
 They were formed in the winter of 1988 as a grindcore band named Botten På Burken.
-In 1989 they switched to playing death metal and changed their name to Macabre End.
-Jonas Stålhammar joined the band in the spring of 1990 and took over most of the songwriting (music).
-They released a demo in September 1990 titled Consumed by Darkness.
-Thereafter they changed their name once again to God Macabre.
-In 1992 the band split up, after Johansson and Nilsson had left the band in 1991, and no suitable replacements could be found.
-Boder and Sjöberg formed the band Snake Machine which evolved into Space Probe Taurus.
-After the split-up the only album recorded was released - The Winterlong....
-The album was re-issued in 2002 with the demo as bonus tracks by Relapse Records.
-In March 2008 the Relapse version of the album was also released on vinyl for the first time by the Swedish label Bloodharvest Records.
-May 2014 saw a second re-release of The Winterlong... this time by Relapse Records with the added bonus track "Life's Verge", an old song from 1991 that was not recorded until 2013.
+In 1989, they switched to death metal and changed their name to Macabre End.
+Jonas Stålhammar joined the band in the spring of 1990 and took over most of the songwriting.
+They released a demo in September 1990, Consumed by Darkness.
+They changed their name again to God Macabre.
+In 1992, the band split up, after Johansson and Nilsson had left the band in 1991, and no suitable replacements were found.
+Boder and Sjöberg formed the band Snake Machine, which evolved into Space Probe Taurus.
+After the split-up, the only album recorded was released - The Winterlong....
+Relapse Records reissued the album in 2002 with the demo as bonus tracks.
+In March 2008, Swedish label Bloodharvest Records released the Relapse version of the album on vinyl for the first time.There was a second re-release of The Winterlong... in May 2014, this time by Relapse Records with the bonus track "Life's Verge", a song from 1991 that was not recorded until 2013.